Anyone who knows me has probably heard me joke about sending my kid to boarding school after he turns 8 years old.

 If you haven’t heard me say this, here’s a little context.

-Raising this little person hasn’t been that hard, yet.
+Raising this little person hasn’t been that hard yet.
 Yes, sleepless nights are torture (and never easy to get used to), no breastfeeding did not come naturally for us, no I don’t always get him to eat all the colors of the rainbow with well-balanced meals, and now as we enter full-fledged toddlerhood, I have to be the meanie-butt that won’t let him run wild in the parking lot.

 I can sing “Wheels On The Bus” until he’s tired of hearing the song.
 I am happy to change activities every 5 minutes to keep up with his active imagination.
 I’ve figured out just how many “last bites” he will actually eat.
 It’s exhausting, but I’m excited to wake up and do it again tomorrow!
-And when cleaning out my closets recently, I realized why this hasn’t felt hard yet.
+And when cleaning out my closets recently, I realized why this hadn’t felt hard yet.

-Before having my little guy I spent years learning everything possible about all aspects of early childhood education.
+Before having my little guy, I spent years learning everything possible about all aspects of early childhood education.

-Hours and hours working with kids in classroom settings, small groups, teaching gymnastics/dance/music classes, babysitting one-on-one, etc. All of these experiences taught me how to not only manage large groups of children at the same time but also how to make learning fun.
+I spent hours and hours working with kids in classroom settings, small groups, teaching gymnastics/dance/music classes, babysitting one-on-one, etc. All of these experiences taught me how to not only manage large groups of children at the same time but also how to make learning fun.

 What if I didn’t know enough?

 What if I wasn’t doing something the best way possible?

 I couldn’t live with the knowledge that I unintentionally did not give young children the best possible start in their education while they were in my care.